Food and Nutrition Programs

 Supplemental Nutrition Assistance Program (SNAP)

-SNAP helps Minnesotans with low incomes get the food they need for nutritious and well-balanced meals.
+SNAP helps Minnesotans with low income get the food they need for nutritious and well-balanced meals.
 Participants receive a debit card to buy food at stores, farmers markets, and Meals on Wheels.
 For more information, contact your local county or tribal human services agency.
 You can apply online.

 Woman, Infants & Children Program (WIC)